John Brown's Body: Use elsewhere

 On May 1, 1865, in Charleston, South Carolina, recently freed African-Americans and some white missionaries held a parade of 10,000 people, led by 3,000 Black children singing "John Brown's Body".
 The march honored 257 dead Union soldiers whose remains the organizers had re-buried from a mass grave in a Confederate prison camp.
 This is considered the first observation of Decoration Day, now known as Memorial Day.

 The American consul in Vladivostok, Russia, Richard T. Greener, reported in 1906 that Russian soldiers were singing the song.
 The context was the 1905 Russian Revolution.

-"John Brown's Body" was sung by British socialists in the mid-20th Century.
+"John Brown's Body" was sung by British socialists in the mid-20th century.
 It was, for example, a familiar tune to the citizens of Crewe at Labour Party rallies during the 1945 General Election, the lyrics being better known than those of The Red Flag, the Labour Party's own official anthem.

+Elements of the tune were integrated into the Königgrätz March 1866 by Johann Gottfried Piefke.